neacsum/mlib/readme.md

 mlib requires the [UTF-8 Library](https://github.com/neacsum/utf8).
 The test program requires the [UTPP Library](https://github.com/neacsum/utpp).

+`BUILD.bat` script will create all libraries and test programs.

 ## Installation ##
 All projects have been tested under Visual Studio 2019.
 The libraries can be built in 32 or 64 bit version, with or without debug information.